munificent/craftinginterpreters/book/scanning.md

 [flex]: https://github.com/westes/flex

 Since our goal is to understand how a scanner does what it does, we won't be delegating that task.
-We're about hand-crafted goods.
+We're about handcrafted goods.

 ## The Scanner Class